back to index

 Concurrent queue safely passes detected codes back to main thread for processing.

 This pattern maintains 60fps AR rendering while continuously scanning for markers.
-No locks.
-No blocking.
-Clean separation.
+Good user experience, no locks, no blocking, clean separation.

 Marker Management

 Each physical marker has stored metadata: position, rotation, neighboring markers.
-The system doesn't track every marker simultaneously.
-That's wasteful.
-Instead, intelligent activation based on detection and proximity.
+What we don't want is to track every marker simultaneously.
+Instead we have activation of the marker based on detection and proximity.

 private void OnQrCodeDetection(string obj)